juliangruendner/ds_develop/installation_automatic.md

 now go to your R datashield client server and execute the following commands in R, changing *queue_server_host* for your queue server host.

+note: if you do not have a running R server see the section below *Run R server locally*

 If you see this output:

 ```